-- Pre-school meetings are held in the summer term (June/July) prior to the child beginning school in the September This is part of our programme of 'home visits' and enables staff to learn more about a child's needs and for parents to provide any information they would like to share - A home-school meeting is organised in the September of the new academic year, with the parent / carer, child and the reception teacher, so that there is a further opportunity to discuss a child's needs
+- Pre-school meetings are held in the summer term (June/July) prior to the child beginning school in the September - This is part of our programme of 'home visits' and enables staff to learn more about a child's needs and for parents to provide any information they would like to share. - For children entering into Nursery or new to Reception, a home-school meeting is organised with the parents/carers in the Summer Term ahead of a child starting in September.
+This provides an opportunity to discuss a child's needs. - A transition meeting is held between the nursery staff and the reception teacher/ SENCO so that information can be passed on and discussed in detail before a child begins school.
+This is repeated as part of our transition process in all other year groups across the school.

-- A transition meeting is held between the nursery staff and the reception teacher/ SENCO so that information can be passed on and discussed in detail before a child begins school.
-This is repeated as part of our transition process in all other year groups across the school. - A meeting is held between all essential professionals, alongside the SENCO and the reception teacher, prior to a child beginning with identified SEND needs, so that school is prepared and any SEND information can be shared.
-Where significant and requiring identified SEND support and potential EHCP application, a member of the Statutory Assessment Team will attend. - As each child begins a new class, a pupil profile meeting is completed between the existing teacher and the next teacher so that SEND children can be discussed in detail, to ensure there is a smooth transition and that the child's individual needs are shared - As each child progresses to secondary school, the Year 6 teacher shares all relevant information with the Head of Year and the Pastoral Manager of the chosen secondary school so that there is a smooth transition between schools and to ensure the child's individual needs are shared.
-The SENCO shares all the SEND information at planned transition meetings - There are a number of occasions where the children visit their secondary school so that they are more confident when they begin the next stage of their education.
-The SENCO and or Pastoral Lead also completes a number of activities with the children to prepare them for the next stage in their education. - Further visits to the child's secondary school can be arranged if needed, and meetings with the parent / teachers/ /SENCO / Pastoral Lead can be made to share further relevant information as required and for parents to share any concerns/ worries they may have.
-For those children who join or leave school mi- year information will be shared via the transfer system and consultations with previous settings
+- A meeting is held between all essential professionals, alongside the SENCO and the reception teacher, prior to a child beginning with identified SEND needs, so that school is prepared and any SEND information can be shared.
+Where significant and requiring identified SEND support and potential EHCP application, a member of the Statutory Assessment Team will be invited to attend. - As each child begins a new class, a pupil profile meeting is completed between the existing teacher and the next teacher so that SEND children can be discussed in detail, to ensure there is a smooth transition and that the child's individual needs are shared. - As each child progresses to secondary school, the Year 6 teacher shares all relevant information with the Head of Year and the Pastoral Manager of the chosen secondary school so that there is a smooth transition between schools and to ensure the child's individual needs are shared.
+The SENCO shares all the SEND information at planned transition meetings. - There are a number of occasions where the children visit their secondary school so that they are more confident when they begin the next stage of their education.
+The SENCO and or Pastoral Lead also completes a number of activities with the children to prepare them for the next stage in their education. - Further visits to the child's secondary school can be arranged if needed, and meetings with the parent / teachers / SENCO / Pastoral Lead can be made to share further relevant information as required and for parents to share any concerns/ worries they may have. - For those children who join or leave school mid- year information will be shared via the transfer system and consultations with previous settings.